mrdraper/Sysmon-OSSEC-Custom-Rules/README.md

 Sources: Experience & Symantec Whitepaper: Increased use of Powershell in attacks

 Feel free to use and tweak.
-Paste the rules in the 0330-sysmon_rules.xml file to use.
+Paste the rules in the local_rules.xml file in your OSSEC folder and restart.

+./var/ossec/bin/ossec-control restart